Transport in Liverpool: Buses

+It is the ambition of Liverpool City Region Mayor Steve Rotheram to get bus services within the region up to a 'London-standard' of service quality.
+As part of this ambition, a new integrated smart ticketing system with fare capping will be introduced, and under the provisions of the Bus Services Act 2017, a new public franchising model will be launched across the Liverpool City Region from 2026 onwards, under which operators can bid for Merseytravel contracts to run buses under the Metro brand.

 Long-distance coach services arrive at and depart from the National Express stop at Liverpool One bus station.
 Local buses serve the whole of the city and its surrounding areas.
 The two principal termini for local buses are Queen Square Bus Station (located near Lime Street railway station) for services north, east, and west of the city, and Liverpool One bus station (located near the Albert Dock) for services to the south and east.

 Tour bus services from City Sights and City Explorer by Maghull coaches operate in the city centre.

 Cycling

 National Cycle Route 56, National Cycle Route 62 (along the former North Liverpool Extension Line) and National Cycle Route 810 passes through Liverpool.

 In 2020 VOI e-scooter-sharing system launched in Liverpool.

 Rail

 Liverpool has a proud tradition in locomotive history.
 The Liverpool and Manchester Railway was the first steam-powered railway; established in 1830, it pioneered what society understands trainlines to be today.
 The Mersey Railway was the second underground line in the world, opened in 1886.
 The first ever elevated train line and what could be conceived as a metro today, the Liverpool Overhead Railway first started ferrying dockers in 1893, ending its life with decreased ridership in 1957.

 Today, Liverpool is served by two separate rail networks.
 The local urban rail network, which is underground in the centres of Liverpool and Birkenhead, is managed and run by Merseyrail and serves the whole of Merseyside, also providing links beyond.
 The national mainline network, which is managed by Network Rail, provides Liverpool with connections to major towns and cities across England.